JTW Program Options

 Advanced Laboratory Research (ALR)

 Some faculties at Kyushu (Economics, Humanities, and, Engineering, for example) also run their own special courses in English designed for international students, although these vary considerably from year to year.
 Eligibility for JTW students is subject to approval by the course supervisors concerned.
 If you are fluent enough to follow a regular faculty course in Japanese, you can experience a Kyushu student’s lecture hall for yourself.
 You perhaps may want only to audit such a class, just to find out what it is really like, but with permission of the supervisor, you may also take a course for credit.
 Bear in mind that no more than two faculty courses may be applied to the six-course requirement.
-(Lecture; 2 credits/course, 3rd credit optional in some cases)
+(Lecture; 2 credits/course)

 JTW recently introduced half-semester course options to its curriculum.
 These provide intensive focus on selected topics, and are intended to diversify further the student’s academic experience.
 Offerings for 2008-09 explore traditional (Noh) and contemporary (Butoh) performing arts, the novels of Murakami Haruki, the films of Miyazaki Hayao, and post-Meiji government language reform policies.
 (1 credit/course)